 It is a special dough you fry in a pan, then put some toppings on it.
 Some say it is the Hungarian pizza.

 Traditional lángos toppings include garlic, sour cream, and trappista cheese.

 With a hint of salt, it’s the best fast food you can get in the country.

-Though you can easily cook it in a big pot at home with fish from the supermarket, the best is if you make it over open fire on the banks of Tisza river from freshly caught carps.
+Though you can easily cook it in a big pot at home with fish from the supermarket, the best is if you make it over an open fire on the banks of the Tisza River from freshly caught carp.